Mary Hannah Fulton: Canton Hospital

-Fulton continued her work at the Canton Hospital, which was started by Dr. Peter Parker in 1835 and run by John G Kerr.
+Fulton continued her work at the Canton Hospital, which was started by Dr. Peter Parker in 1835 and run by John G Kerr and later John M. Swan.
 The Canton Hospital, a treatment and training facility, also ran dispensaries in the area.
 In 1888, Fulton opened a dispensary for women near the hospital.
 In 1891, she opened another dispensary for women with the help of Dr. Mary Niles.
 She used these dispensaries to provide medical treatment to villagers who were not able to travel to the hospital.

 Fulton performed medical services ranging from regular treatment to common surgical operations free of charge to those who could not pay.
 When patients insisted on paying her, citing Chinese tradition, she used the gifts to support the patients’ families, and cash was contributed to the hospital.